afil310/QPSK_encoder/README.md

 ```bash
 | python3 qpsk_encoder.py
 ```
-reads '1' from `stdin` and encodes it into 32 samples, as there are 8 bits in '1' character and each bit is encoded into 4 samples as `SymbolWidth` parameter is set to 4.
+reads '1' from `stdin` and encodes it into 32 samples, as there are 8 bits in the input '1' character and each input bit is encoded into 4 samples as `SymbolWidth` parameter is set to 4.
 <details>
-<summary>The resulting output in `stdout` : </summary><p>
+<summary>The resulting output in `stdout` :</summary><p>

 ```bash
 1,-0.046,-0.046